Types of personal representatives

 EXAMPLE: Brett dies leaving a will that bequeaths his entire estate to his brother, Edwin, and names him as the executor.
 In Brett’s state, Edwin would be statutorily entitled to $10,000 in commission for his services.
 To avoid increasing his personal taxable income by $10,000, he should waive his right to compensation, especially since he will receive the money anyway as the estate’s sole beneficiary.

 Eventually, the personal representative’s appointment ends.
 This usually occurs once the administration of the estate is over.
 In addition, the appointment could end prematurely if the personal representative dies, becomes disabled, is guilty of misconduct or lacks the qualities required of the person.
 In particular, failure to perform the duties required is grounds for removal.
-See, e.g., In re Estate of Frey, 693 A.2d 1349 (Pa.
-1997).
+See, e.g.,

 If the personal representative tires of the duties associated with administering the estate, the person cannot simply resign.
 Rather, the court must accept the resignation before the person is free to relinquish the reigns to a different (“successor”) personal representative.